sdwheeler/tools-by-sean/PSPipeline/FR-CabGenExplorer.md

 - I need to be notified that the CabGen portion of the build has completed and receive an simple status (pass/fail).
-- So that I am satisfied that the updateable help is available now to the public.
+- So that I am satisfied that the new updateable help is now available to the public.
 - In the failure case, I need access to the detailed build report so that I can troubleshoot the problem and fix content if needed.